 The Beethoven Chamber Orchestra received a standing ovation at the Woodruff Arts Center for its performance at a fundraiser for Children's Healthcare of Atlanta.
-This season will conclude with a gala concert at the Johns Creek United Methodist Church-April 21st.
+This season will include concerts at Northside Hospital and end with a gala concert with the Ludwig Symphony Orchestra at the Johns Creek United Methodist Church-April 18th.

 The Beethoven Chamber Orchestra was formed in 2002 under the umbrella of the Ludwig Symphony Orchestra and is conducted by Maestro Thomas Ludwig.
 The purpose is to be a training orchestra for children 7 years old to 17.
 This 35-member ensemble specializes in Baroque music but has nonetheless, a widely varied repertoire that includes Tschaikovsky, Shostakovitch, Holst, and even more modern composers.